whitherrick/Python_Projects/README.md

 **Django Checkbook**

 This project lets the user balance a checkbook.
-It can add and delete accounts from the database as well as make withdrawals or deposits.
-The user can also easily check the current balance using this checkbook.
+It can add and delete accounts from the database as well as make withdrawals, deposits or check the current balance.

 **Django University**